Cavity wall insulation

 What is cavity wall insulation?

-Cavity wall insulation is a filling blown into the gap between your exterior wall.
+Cavity wall insulation is a filling blown into the gap between your interior and exterior walls.
 It helps prevent heat escaping through the cavity walls of your home.
 Without cavity wall insulation you could be wasting as much as £160 every single year.

 It keeps your home warmer in winter and cooler in summer.